wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 the Collector are controlled by the attacker.
 The best the honest Client can hope for is that its measurement has "local-DP".
-This property is defined the same way as pure- or approximate-DP, but the bound on `EPSILON` that we would aim to achieve for local-DP would typically be larger than that in a more optimistic trust model.
+This property is defined the same way as pure- or approximate-DP, but the bound on `EPSILON` that we would aim to achieve for local-DP would typically be looser than that in a more optimistic trust model.

 ## Hedging

+> XXX Consider removing hedging as a core requirement.

 If a trust model's assumptions turn out to be false in practice, then it is desirable for a DP policy to maintain some degree of privacy in a more